ThinkDataEd/curriculum/docs/unit2/lesson9.md

 one is closest to the definition: probability measures how often something happens in the “long run.”

 2. Remind students that, during the previous lesson, they were introduced to simulations.
-The progression following this path: chance → probability → simulations.
-The motivation for using simulations is that we can use the calculated sample proportions to estimate probabilities of reallife events.
+The motivation for using simulations is that we can use the calculated sample proportions to estimate probabilities of real-life events.

 3. During today’s lesson, we will be continuing to learn about probability and simulations to